Model engine: Diesel engines

 Diesel engines are an alternative to methanol glow plug engines.
-These "diesels" run on a mixture of kerosene, ether, castor oil or vegetable oil, and Amsoil cetane or amyl nitrate booster.
+These "diesels" run on a mixture of kerosene, ether, castor oil or vegetable oil, and cetane or amyl nitrate booster.
 Despite their name, their use of compression ignition, and the use of a kerosene fuel that is similar to diesel, model diesels share very little with full-size diesel engines.

 Full-size diesel engines, such as those found in a truck, are fuel injected and either two-stroke or four-stroke.
 They use compression ignition to ignite the mixture: the compression within the cylinder heats the inlet charge sufficiently to cause ignition, without requiring an applied ignition source.
 A fundamental feature of such engines, unlike petrol (gasoline) engines, is that they draw in air alone and the fuel is only mixed by being injected into the combustion chamber separately.
 Model diesel engines are instead a carbureted two-stroke using the crankcase for compression.
 The carburetor supplies a mixture of fuel and air into the engine, with the proportions kept fairly constant and their total volume throttled to control the engine power.

 Apart from sharing the diesel's use of compression ignition, their construction has more in common with a small two-stroke motorcycle or lawnmower engine.
 In addition to this, model diesels have variable compression ratios.
-This variable compression is achieved by a "contra-piston," at the top of the cylinder, which can be adjusted by a screwed "T-bar".
+This variable compression is achieved by a "contra-piston", at the top of the cylinder, which can be adjusted by a screwed "T-bar".
 The swept volume of the engine remains the same, but as the volume of the combustion chamber at top dead centre is changed by adjusting the contra-piston, the compression ratio (swept volume + combustion chamber / combustion chamber) changes accordingly.